Breach of contract: Right to terminate for breach

 An innocent party is therefore entitled to elect to terminate a contract only for breach of a condition of the contract, repudiatory breach or renunciatory breach.

 To terminate a contract for repudiatory breach, the innocent party must tell the defaulting party.
 Many commercial contracts include clauses that set out a process whereby notice must be given and in what form.
 Consequently, if there is a written contract, care should be taken to check the contract terms and to ensure compliance notwithstanding that the other party may, on the face of it, have committed a clear and repudiatory breach.
 It is only when the defaulting party is told that a repudiatory breach has been "accepted" that the contract is terminated.
 If the defaulting party is not told the repudiatory breach has been accepted, the contract continues in force.
 An innocent party is not compelled to exercise its right to terminate, and accept a repudiatory breach.
 Otherwise, the contract continues in force.

 Repudiatory breaches

-Conduct is repudiatory if it deprives the innocent party of substantially the whole of the benefit intended received as consideration for performance of its future obligations under the contract.
+Conduct is repudiatory if it deprives the innocent party of substantially the whole of the benefit intended to be received as consideration for performance of its future obligations under the contract.
 Different forms of words are used by courts to express this central concept.
 The most prominent is whether the breach goes to the root of the contract.
 Those forms of words are simply different ways of expressing the "substantially the whole benefit" test.

 Sometimes the innocent party may be deprived of its entitlement to damages for repudiatory breach of contract: